up to Mike Wolfberg's SCRABBLE® Page

 There have been some periods in the club's history when Mike turned the duty of statistician to others, notably Steve Root and Joel Horn.
 Currently, Joel assists Mike when Mike is absent from the club.

-Since the Fall of 2007, Mike has also taken on the role as statistician of the Exeter, NH club to the extent that he uses the same rating system in use in Lexington, MA to produce weekly club reports.
+Since the summer of 2023, Mike has also taken on the role as statistician of the Worcester, MA club to the extent that he uses the same rating system in use in Lexington, MA to produce biweekly club reports.
+These are for games which are played in person at the Nu Kitchen in Worcester.
+There are independent statistics kept for online games which began as a result of the Covid-19 pandemic.
 He is not involved with tracking club records in this club.

 In the Fall of 1997, Mike created the web pages for Massachusetts SCRABBLE® clubs, and he has served as the webmaster for these ever since.
 His web site also covers clubs in New Hampshire, Vermont, and Rhode Island.
 To make corrections or suggestions, please send e-mail to Mike.

 Since 1980, Mike has written programs to aid in preparing for competitive SCRABBLE® play.
 He announced and demonstrated a preliminary version of WHAT (for Wolfberg's Helpful Anagramming Tool) at NSC2004 in early August, 2004.
 Initial reaction has been excellent.
 It is being used regularly at the Lexington and Boston SCRABBLE® Clubs.
 Mike developed this program thoughout most of 2004 and for the first half of 2005, and he made improvements based on player reactions and suggestions.
 WHAT became available for sale in mid-June, 2005, and it became free in Janary, 2015.